In anti-drug Sweden, investors take shine to cannabis stocks

 While private investors sold heavyweight Swedish stocks such as H&M, Nordea and Ericsson, cannabis stocks drew in around 700 million Swedish crowns ($85 million) over the period.

-Canada is expected to pass a bill this summer, legalising cannabis for recreational use.
+Canada is expected to pass a bill this summer, legalizing cannabis for recreational use.

 “The cannabis trade, at least to some extent, will go from illegal to legal,” said Rikard Josefsson, CEO of Swedish internet broker Avanza said.